polus-arcticus/hypercerts-bug/README.md

+# Hypercerts-sdk client bug
+To reproduce please add your nft storage token in the App.tsx file and use the optimism network with an injected wallet
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.